lfwa/carbontracker/README.md

   If set to True then all errors will cause energy monitoring to be stopped and training will continue.
 Otherwise, training will be interrupted as with regular errors.
 - `components` (default="all"):
   Comma-separated string of which components to monitor.
 Options are: "all", "gpu", "cpu", or "gpu,cpu".
+- `devices_by_pid` (default=False):
+  If True, only devices (under the chosen components) running processes associated with the main process are measured.
+If False, all available devices are measured (see Section 'Notes' for jobs running on SLURM or in containers).
+Note that this requires your devices to have active processes before instantiating the `CarbonTracker` class.
 - `log_dir` (default=None):
   Path to the desired directory to write log files.
 If None, then no logging will be done.
 - `verbose` (default=0):